 Government Bonds

-• Municipal Bonds (Munis): Issued by state and local governments to fund public projects.
-Interest income from these bonds is often exempt from federal income tax and, in some cases, state and local taxes.
+- Municipal Bonds (Munis): Issued by state and local governments to fund public projects.
+Interest income from these is often exempt from federal income tax and, in some cases, state and local taxes.

 Corporate Bonds

 Issued by companies to raise capital for business operations, expansion, or other expenses.
-Corporate bonds generally offer higher yields than government bonds due to higher risk.
+These instruments typically offer higher yields than government securities due to higher risk.

 Agency Bonds